Voyager Digital Fraud: Legal Options for Investors Who Lost Money

 Step 3: Evaluate Additional Claims

 Consider whether you may have claims beyond the bankruptcy process.
-If a broker or advisor recommended Voyager, if you invested based on specific false statements, or if your losses exceed what bankruptcy distributions will cover, you may benefit from exploring additional legal options.
+If a broker or advisor recommended Voyager, if you invested based on specific false statements, or if your losses exceed what bankruptcy distributions and settlements cover after release analysis, you may benefit from exploring additional legal options.

 Step 4: Consult with Legal Counsel